 The I-751 is a joint petition.
 If your spouse is willing to submit the petition along with you, even though you are separated and living apart, it is likely immigration authorities will seek additional evidence showing that your marriage was legitimate and in good faith.
 These are the marriages that are closely reviewed for possible immigration fraud.

-If your spouse is not willing to sign the joint petition, you will need to request a waiver that allows you to file to remove the conditions alone, without your spouse.
+If your spouse is not willing to sign the I-751, you will need to request a waiver that allows you to file to remove the conditions alone, without your spouse.

-Because you are not divorced, your waiver will need to based on a showing that you suffered domestic violence and spousal abuse or will suffer extreme hardship if the permanent residence conditions are not removed.
+If you are not divorced, your waiver will need to based on a showing that you suffered domestic violence and spousal abuse or you will suffer extreme hardship if the permanent residence conditions are not removed.

-On the other hand, if you are divorced by the date of your second conditional green card anniversary, you are allowed to file by yourself.
+On the other hand, if you are divorced by the date of the filing of your petition, you will be allowed to file the I-751 by yourself.

 In all of these situations, the validity of your marriage will be stringently tested.
 The burden of proof and supporting evidence needed to demonstrate you merit a waiver from the joint filing requirement is quite high in these cases.